plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 A Process Breakdown in one Circle is not automatically considered a Process Breakdown of its Super-Circle.
 However, if it remains unresolved for an unreasonable time, then the Super-Circle is also considered in a Process Breakdown.

-## Article 4: People & Partnership
+## Article 4: People & Associéship

-### 4.1 Partner Relationships
+### 4.1 Associé Relationships

-The Organisation may grant Partner status to anyone who has agreed to abide by this Constitution while working on its behalf.
-This creates a ***“Partner Relationship”*** between that person and the Organisation.
-Any promises either party makes to the other in conjunction with the grant of Partner status are part of that Partner Relationship.
+The Organisation may grant Associé status to anyone who has agreed to abide by this Constitution while working on its behalf.
+This creates a ***“Associé Relationship”*** between that person and the Organisation.
+Any promises either party makes to the other in conjunction with the grant of Associé status are part of that Associé Relationship.
 Unless otherwise agreed, each party needs the other's consent to change these agreements.
-However, either party may still end the Partner Relationship without the consent of the other.
-Doing so immediately ends that person's rights and responsibilities as a Partner.
+However, either party may still end the Associé Relationship without the consent of the other.
+Doing so immediately ends that person's rights and responsibilities as a Associé.

 ### 4.2 Working Agreements

-The Organisation's Partners may make ***“Working Agreements”*** with each other.
-These are agreements about how the Partners will relate together or fulfill their general functions as Partners.
+The Organisation's Associés may make ***“Working Agreements”*** with each other.
+These are agreements about how the Associés will relate together or fulfill their general functions as Associés.
 They must focus on shaping behaviors that generally underpin work.
-They may not set expectations of work to do in a Role, nor expectations about how a Partner will prioritize across different Roles.
+They may not set expectations of work to do in a Role, nor expectations about how a Associé will prioritize across different Roles.
 Further, they may only specify concrete acts to do or behavioral constraints to honor.
 They may not include promises to achieve specific outcomes or embody abstract qualities.

-As a Partner, you may request a Working Agreement of another Partner for your own personal preferences or to serve a Role you fill.
-That Partner may accept or reject the requested Working Agreement based on their own personal preferences.
+As a Associé, you may request a Working Agreement of another Associé for your own personal preferences or to serve a Role you fill.
+That Associé may accept or reject the requested Working Agreement based on their own personal preferences.
 Either party may later terminate the agreement without the consent of the other party, unless otherwise agreed.

-As a Partner, you have a duty to align your behavior with any Working Agreements you have made.
+As a Associé, you have a duty to align your behavior with any Working Agreements you have made.
 A Facilitator may also enforce Working Agreements while facilitating meetings, as long as they don't conflict with the processes and rules in this Constitution.

 ### 4.3 Power Shift

-All of your responsibilities and constraints as a Partner of the Organisation come from this Constitution and the Governance and Working Agreements it empowers, or from your legal duties to the Organisation or while acting on its behalf.
+All of your responsibilities and constraints as a Associé of the Organisation come from this Constitution and the Governance and Working Agreements it empowers, or from your legal duties to the Organisation or while acting on its behalf.
 No implicit expectations or constraints carry any weight or authority.
 Nor do any dictates issued under the Organisation's old power structure before it adopted this Constitution.
-As a Partner, you may rely upon the authorities granted by this Constitution to the full extent the Ratifieurs held such authorities before adopting it.
+As a Associé, you may rely upon the authorities granted by this Constitution to the full extent the Ratifieurs held such authorities before adopting it.

 ---